-In Fig.~\ref{fig4}(b), we also plot the value of the in-plane hopping $t$ of the $d_{3z^2-r^2}$ orbitals.
+In Fig.~\ref{fig4}(b), we also plot the value of the in-plane hopping $t$ of the $d_{3z^2-r^2}$ orbitals, in which the deviation from fourfold symmetry is less than $10^{-4}$ eV.
 Interestingly, $t$ turns out to be larger for larger $a$.
-Although the reason for this apparently counter-intuitive behavior is not clear at present, it may be due to the larger tilting of the $d_{3z^2-r^2}$ orbitals, or due to the shorter distance between Ni and the apical oxygens.
+Although the reason for this apparently counter-intuitive behavior is not clear at present, it may be due to the larger tilting of the $d_{3z^2-r^2}$ orbitals, or due to the shorter distance between Ni and the apical oxygens, enhancing the molecular structure of the Wannier orbital.
 We note that $|t_\perp|$ reaches $\sim 0.6$ eV for SLAO, which is consistent with previous studies that employ theoretically determined crystal structures~\cite{2502.01624,DXYao_2503.17223}.
 As mentioned in the Introduction, this value of $t_\perp$ is not significantly different from that in the pressurized bulk~\cite{sakakibarala327,Luo}.

 Due to the enhancement of the interorbital energy level offset $\Delta E$ for smaller $a$, the number of electrons occupying the $d_{3z^2-r^2}$ ($d_{x^2-y^2}$) orbitals increases (decreases) as $a$ is reduced, as depicted in Fig.~\ref{fig4}(d).
-For the SLAO substrate in particular, the number of electrons per Ni atom reaches 0.95.
+For the SLAO substrate in particular, the orbital occupancy of the $d_{3z^2-r^2}$ orbital reaches 0.95 per Ni atom.